yezhengSTAT/ADTnorm/README.md

 **For more detailed and typical parameter tuning examples, please visit [tutorial website](https://yezhengstat.github.io/ADTnorm/articles/ADTnorm-tutorial.html).
 We will illustrate using the demo data.**

-### Option 1.
-Treating one study as a sample and a batch, normalize across studies.
+### Case 1.
+Consider one study as a sample and normalize across studies.
 ```R
 library(ADTnorm)
 save_outpath <- "/path/to/output/location"